CS3398-Tiger-Terrors/CS3398-Tiger-Terrors-S2017/README.md

 # Development Branch for Pool Boy App
 – an Android Pool Expense Management System with Calculator

+# Description:
+Most up to date iteration of our app files are located here.

 # Technology:

 o Languages: Java